cdbuzzell/TeamsRequests/README.md

 ![Flow: clone team](Images/Flow-7-Clone.png)

 13. Add a new step using the `Parse JSON [Data Operations]` action, seeting the Content to the `Clone Team` action `Headers` and the following schema.
-Here we go, let's create the team.

 Content: @{outputs('Clone_Team')['headers']}